Kids and gardening go together like chocolate cake and ice cream, and gardening with kids can be easier and less expensive than you might think.

-Take heart — vegetables can be grown anywhere there is room for a container or two, like a sunny porch or balcony, a wide staircase, or even a south-facing window.
-Try to choose a sunny patch that won’t be damaged by a little over-enthusiastic watering.
+Take heart – vegetables can be grown anywhere that you have room for a container or two, like a sunny porch or balcony, a wide staircase, or even a south-facing window.
+Try to choose a sunny patch that won’t be damaged by a little overenthusiastic watering.

 Container gardening is ideal for kids, as children can explore and harvest from all sides without disturbing a surrounding garden or compacting the soil.

-It also lets your young ones claim specific plants as theirs and theirs alone, which will encourage them to take responsibility for the well-being of their leafy friend.
+It also lets your young ones claim specific plants as theirs and theirs alone, which will encourage them to take responsibility for the well-being of their leafy friends.

 If you have the space for a dedicated vegetable garden and prefer to grow there instead of in containers, consider planting a raised bed that is no more than three feet square.

 If you are growing plants with very young children or if your garden will be up against a wall or a fence, make it only two feet deep.